vipulnaik/diet-exercise-health/events/2026/2026-exercise-tracker.md

 On Thursday 2026-04-30, I skipped all exercises.
 This was in order to fit in time-sensitive day job work in the morning and early afternoon along with personal chores later in the afternoon.

+## 2026-05-01: skipped all exercises

+On Friday 2026-05-01, I skipped all exercises to fit a dental cleaning appointment in the afternoon.